25 PCA II

 fig.update_yaxes(title_text='Proportion of Variance Explained')

-# calculate the first 3 principal components
+# using the first 3 principal components

 vote_2d = pd.DataFrame(index=vote_pivot_centered.index)